-There are specific communities for specific people on social media which you join and there you connect with your ideal clientele.
-For example, if you are a business coach who trains artists to sell their work, you join the artists’ community on Facebook, follow people, connect with them, grow your audience and ultimately turn them into your clients.
+There are specific communities for specific people on social media that you join and there you connect with your ideal clientele.
+For example, if you are a business coach who trains artists to sell their work, you join the artists’ community on Facebook, follow people, connect with them, grow your audience, and ultimately turn them into your clients.

 It’s time to establish your business coaching website after you have promoted your services a bit.
 Having a website authenticates your online presence and improves your visibility.
 It adds to your credibility as well and it is usually the first go-to place when people need services from a business coach about whom they’ve heard or read something somewhere on social media.

-Most of the clients for your business coaching course come from your website, therefore, you need to put the information on it which can answer the questions your ideal client wants to ask from you and clear-up their confusions.
+Most of the clients for your business coaching course come from your website, therefore, you need to put the information on it which can answer the questions your ideal client wants to ask you and clear up their confusion.
 For example, your website should clearly state the specific problems your clients have and the solutions you offer for them.
 It must have the information about your educational background and certification that makes you qualified to solve the problems your clients are having so that they are able to put their confidence in you.

-Establishing a website is the first step towards establishing a solid business coaching brand.
-Therefore, be cautious in putting all the relevant information that satisfies your clients well and answers their question, so that you do not have to revamp your website every few days.
+Establishing a website is the first step toward establishing a solid business coaching brand.
+Therefore, be cautious in putting all the relevant information that satisfies your clients well and answers their questions, so that you do not have to revamp your website every few days.

 It takes time to be good at your elevator pitch because it takes confidence and excellent communication skills.
-Keep in mind that you’ll face rejections when you pitch your business coaching services at start but most of the time it’s not you, it’s them.
-For example, perhaps they have an affordability issue, or are unable to invest time in getting coached at the moment etc.
+Keep in mind that you’ll face rejections when you pitch your business coaching services at the start but most of the time it’s not you, it’s them.
+For example, perhaps they have an affordability issue or are unable to invest time in getting coached at the moment, etc.

 It’s still important to practice and improve your elevator pitch even if most people say no; because someday, they are going to need a business coaching course and with an effective pitch, your name will be the first to pop up in their mind.

-No!
-A small business coach is not much different from an executive coach or other type of coaches.
-Just like any other business coach, a small business coach helps you develop your business plan and strategies, finds a way to execute your ideas and assists you in making your business model successful and profitable.
-They act as an accountability partner as well and offer a third-party insight to solve the problems of your business.
+No, a small business coach is not much different from an executive coach or another type of coach.
+Just like any other business coach, a small business coach helps you develop your business plan and strategies, finds a way to execute your ideas, and assists you in making your business model successful and profitable.
+They act as an accountability partner as well and offer third-party insight to solve the problems of your business.
 Small business coaches know the ins and outs of running a business very well and can help you in managing your day-to-day tasks as well as in handling your stress as a business owner, thus supporting you in becoming the entrepreneur you desire to be.

 Yes!
 Business coaches earn money by different means.
-Such as, business coaches get paid for offering one-on-one or group coaching sessions to clients, they make money by conducting training for business teams, they participate in public events and deliver lectures in conferences for which they’re compensated.
+Such as, business coaches get paid for offering one-on-one or group coaching sessions to clients, and they make money by conducting training for business teams, participating in public events, and delivering lectures in conferences for which they’re compensated.
 They earn by writing a book and training other business coaches as well.

 Start by developing a unique template to create a business coaching course.
 Map out the basic structure of your course and while you’ll be tweaking it to suit the needs of each one of your clients, the fundamentals of the programs remain the same.
 Developing a structure this way will save you a lot of time.